zeroruka/GI-Assets/README.md

 A collection of Genshin Character Texture files for modding.

-Feel free to add any textures/modding resources(including scripts) to this repository!
 ## Guide
 ### Method 1 (recommended for testing)
  1. Download any texture you want to modify